angarsky/diveintopython/learn/classes/variables.md

 Python is a powerful language that supports different types of variables and properties.
-This includes Python class variables, Python class static variable, Python class attributes, Python class variables vs instance variables, and Python class private variables.
+This includes class variables, class static variable, class attributes, class variables vs instance variables, and class private variables.
 In this article, we will discuss variables, attributes, and properties in Python to help you understand them better.

-## Python: understanding variables, attributes, and properties
+## Understanding Variables, Attributes, and Properties

 - **Variables:** A variable is a name that refers to a value.
-In Python, variables can hold any type of object.
+Variables can hold any type of object.
 - **Attributes:** An attribute is a value associated with an object.
-In Python, attributes can be accessed using the dot notation.
+Attributes can be accessed using the dot notation.
 - **Properties:** A property is a way to define a method as an attribute.
-In Python, properties are created using the `@property` decorator.
+Properties are created using the `@property` decorator.

 ## Python Class Attributes

-Python class attributes are attributes that are shared by all instances of a class.
+Class attributes are attributes that are shared by all instances of a class.
 They are defined at the class level, and can be accessed using the class name or any instance of the class.

 ```python
 class MyClass: